arcane31rkt/Multimedia-Rating-App/README.md

+Made by Rohit Kumar Tiwari

 The frontend of the application has been deployed via netlify (To test the website go to this link) - https://reliable-sunburst-746e5a.netlify.app/

 To Run it on your local machine , download the source code as a zip:-